awslabs/kinesis-aggregation/python/README.md

 }
 ```

-To get started, import the `aws_kpl_agg` module:
+To get started, import the `aws_kinesis_agg` module:

-`import aws_kpl_agg`
+`import aws_kinesis_agg`

-Next, when you receive a Kinesis Record in your consumer application, you will extract the User Records using the deaggregation methods available in the `aws_kpl_agg` module.
+Next, when you receive a Kinesis Record in your consumer application, you will extract the user records using the deaggregation methods available in the `aws_kinesis_agg` module.

-**IMPORTANT**: The deaggregation methods available in the `aws_kpl_agg` module expect input records in the same dictionary-based format that they are normally received in from AWS Lambda.
+**IMPORTANT**: The deaggregation methods available in the `aws_kinesis_agg` module expect input records in the same dictionary-based format that they are normally received in from AWS Lambda.
 See the [Programming Model for Authoring Lambda Functions in Python](https://docs.aws.amazon.com/lambda/latest/dg/python-programming-model.html) section of the AWS documentation for more details.

 #### Bulk Conversion

-The bulk conversion method of deaggregation takes in a list of Kinesis Records, extracts all the aggregated User Records and accumulates them into a list.
-Any records that are passed in to this method that are not KPL-aggregated records will be returned unchanged.
-The method returns a list of Kinesis User Records in the same format as they are normally delivered by Lambda's Kinesis event handler.
+The bulk conversion method of deaggregation takes in a list of Kinesis Records, extracts all the aggregated user records and accumulates them into a list.
+Any records that are passed in to this method that are not Kinesis aggregated records will be returned unchanged.
+The method returns a list of Kinesis user records in the same format as they are normally delivered by Lambda's Kinesis event handler.

 ```
 user_records = deaggregate_records(raw_kinesis_records)